The one thing that helped me get a Job: Activating my Network.

 Trainers and folks who teach job hunting courses.
 These folks will give you useful tips on how to make your resume more interesting, and have more tips for you.

-This is a good list of useful folks.
-Remember you are trying to find out about the inside jobs that are not necessarily going to be advertised.
-A lot of times these jobs are simply unavailable to most folks, but if you have a good insider, you may be able to work around that (keep that in mind).
+This is a good list of valuable folks.
+Remember, you are trying to find out about the inside jobs that will not be advertised.
+Often, these jobs are unavailable to most folks, but if you have an excellent insider, you may be able to work around that (keep that in mind).

 Job Searching Isn’t Easy

-Job searching is hard these days (I knew of what I spoke), but nothing worth having is going to come easily now either.
+Job searching is hard these days (I knew of what I spoke), but nothing worth having will come quickly now.

 A surprising job picture from the Canadian Economy grew more jobs in January (2017), according to Stats Canada.
 This was unexpected by most economists, so a pleasant surprise (somewhat).